vekatze/neut/book/src/overview.md

 To learn more, see [the Chapter 5 (The Good & The Bad)](./the-good-and-the-bad).

 ## ...
-But What After All is This?
+But What After All is This Thing?

 I've always wanted something like this, but couldn't find one.
 As usual, according to the noble law of our majestic solar system, I had to make it exist by myself, spending quite a lot of time.
-Neut is the outcome of the process I had to went through.
+Neut is the outcome of the process I had to go through.

 —Well, yes, the above is true, but I feel like it doesn't quite capture the whole story.
 Let me retry.

 To tell the truth, this language is actually a painting.
-A small painting, redrawn again and again, alone, for like 7 years or longer, seeking for my own understanding of beauty™, that happened to take the form of a programming language.
+A small painting, redrawn again and again, alone, for like 7 years or longer, seeking my own understanding of beauty™, that happened to take the form of a programming language.
 Of course, this isn't a heroic thing or whatever, but rather a symptom, if I name it.
-The painting is entirely dedicated to my obsession.
+This painting is entirely dedicated to my conceited obsession.
 Still, I now believe that the resulting language has something sparkling, and also I don't have any reason to keep it secret in my atelier.

-I'd be happy if you were inspired by skimming this book at, for example, this weekend, or even happier if you chose to try it on your PC, because such a chain of reactions is a little-lucky-lovely accident, the fundamental element that colors our world.
+I'd be happy if you were inspired by skimming this book over this weekend for example, or even happier if you chose to try it on your PC.
+Such a chain of reactions is a little lucky and lovely accident, which I believe is the fundamental element that colors our world.

-A lot of pieces of mirrors, reflecting each other.
-The painting is now a mirror.
+A lot of pieces of mirrors here, reflecting each other.

+The painting is also a mirror now.